dusk-network/dusk-protocol/consensus/chain-management/README.md

 ### Procedures

 #### *HandleBlock*
-The *HandleBlock* procedure processes a full block received from the network and decides whether to trigger the synchronization or fallback procedures.
+This procedure processes a full block received from the network and decides whether to trigger the synchronization or fallback procedures.
 The procedure acts depending on the block's height: if the block has the same height as a local chain block, but it has lower $Iteration$, it starts the [*Fallback*][fal] procedure; if the block's height is more than $Tip.Height+1$, it executes the [*SyncBlock*][sb] is executed to start or continue the synchronization process.

 ***Parameters***